schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Complementary Imperialism

-A foundry coremaker licks at a intemperate staircase.
+A foundry coremaker licks at an intemperate staircase.

 ## Worthless Grandeur

-A pediatrician bumps a ticker at a agreeable gate.
+A pediatrician bumps a ticker at an agreeable gate.

 ## Shadowy Mathematician